HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringKeycloak.md

 ## Application specific scopes

 The configuration so far will identify a user presenting the access token to Domino REST API, but not yet provide any access.
-We need to specify what scopes this application will be allowed to access.
-We can use any of the global scopes `MAIL`, `$DATA` or `$DECRYPT` or, preferably, a lowercase database alias.
+You need to specify what scopes this application will be allowed to access.
+You can use any of the global scopes `MAIL`, `$DATA` or `$DECRYPT` or, preferably, a lowercase database alias.
 Multiple scopes are separated using a space.

 <!-- prettier-ignore -->
 !!! note